Campanulaceae: Description

 Within the family pollen grains are often tricolporate, less commonly triporate, tricolpate, or pantoporate.

 Carpel number is usually 2, 3 or 5 (8 in Ostrowskia), and corresponds to the number of stigmatic lobes.

 The style is in various ways involved in the "presentation" of the pollen, as in several other families of the order Asterales.
 In Lobelioideae, pollen is, already in the bud stage, released into the tube formed by the anthers.
 During flowering, it is pushed up by the elongating style and "presented" to visiting pollinators at the apex of the tube, a mechanism described as a pollen pump.
 The style eventually protrudes through the anther tube, and becomes receptive to pollen.
 In Campanuloideae, the pollen is instead packed between hairs on the style, gradually being released as the hairs invaginate.
 Subsequently, the stigmatic lobes unfold, and become receptive.

 Bees and birds (particularly hummingbirds and hawaiian honeycreepers) are probably the most common pollinators of Campanulaceae.
 A few confirmed and many probable cases of bat-pollination are known, particularly in the genus Burmeistera.
 Brighamia and Hippobroma have pale or white flowers with a long-tubed corolla, and are pollinated by hawkmoths.
 Pollination by lizards has been reported for Musschia aurea and Nesocodon mauritianus.

 The ovary is usually inferior or, in some species, semi-inferior.
 Very rarely is it completely superior (e.g. Cyananthus).
 In Campanumoea javanica, calyx and corolla diverge from the ovary at different levels.

 Berries are a common fruit-type in Lobelioideae (Burmeistera, Clermontia, Centropogon, Cyanea etc.), whilst rare in Campanuloideae (Canarina being one of few examples).
 Capsules, with very varying modes of dehiscence, are otherwise the predominating fruit type in the family.

 Seeds are mostly small (<2 mm) and numerous.

 Subfamilies and genera

+95 genera are accepted.
 The Angiosperm Phylogeny Website divides the family into five subfamilies.